Vietnam.vn - Nền tảng quảng bá Việt Nam

 Introducing this work, Ms. Doan Thi Huong - former Vietnamese Ambassador to Mongolia said, The Blue Thami River is considered one of the best works of the 20th century.
 Only published for a short time, the novel was compiled into a script and filmed.

-As an epic novel, The Blue River Thami takes readers to the most turbulent and intense period in Mongolia's modern history, from 1914 when World War I began until 1932 when the People's Revolutionary Party crushed the counter-revolutionary rebellion.
+As an epic novel, The Blue Thami River takes readers to the most turbulent and intense period in Mongolia's modern history, from 1914 when World War I began until 1932 when the People's Revolutionary Party crushed the counter-revolutionary rebellion.

 Tái bản cuốn tiểu thuyết 'Sông Thami trong xanh' của Mông Cổ tại Việt Nam

 The novel's structure is rich in form and content with many characters with different fates and lives.
-Nature and beautiful scenery are also fully described in all four seasons: Spring, Summer, Autumn, Winter.
+Nature and scenery are also fully described in all four seasons: Spring, Summer, Autumn, Winter.
 Each season has its own unique and charming beauty, a very typical beauty of the steppe country.

-Ms. Doan Thi Huong shared: “Before coming to Mongolia for work (August 2017), I read the book The Clear Blue Thami River and was really captivated from the first pages of the book.
+Ms. Doan Thi Huong shared: “Before coming to Mongolia for work (August 2017), I read the book The Blue Thami River and was really captivated from the first pages of the book.
 I admire the author and the heroic Mongolian people.

 I also went to the Thami River many times, in different seasons, to feel the life and resilience of each character in the work to overcome their fate.